G-Milzink/CI_PP2_GS/README.md

 - My mentor Mo Shami for his feedback, advice, guidance and support.
 - My partner Geertje van der Zalm for her support, inspiration and patience.
 - My mother Anne Rijsdijk and her husband Mickel Pereira for helping me persue this dream.
-- Anyone who spends time on the internet awnsering questions and helping others to learn.
+- Anyone who spends time on the internet making tutorials, awnsering questions or otherwise helping others to learn.